Sepehrman/3522_Group_Assignments/Assignments/Assignment3_A01067581_A01045459/readme.md

 ```

 #### mode of the abilities can be either ability, move, or pokemon to GET the necessary information.
-We can simply run the program by passing in one specific data input or multiple csv inputs:
+We can simply run the program by passing in one specific data input or multiple inputs:
 ```python
 python pokedex.py -m ability --inputdata 5
 ```